17 Feb Protecting Your Log Home Investment

 The second most profitable expenditure was reported as maintaining the exterior surfaces of your home.
 Residing a typical home returned 98.1% of the expense upon resale.
 Of course, in log home construction, exterior surface care is not only cosmetic but prevents future costly repairs and serves as a very visible indicator of the structural integrity of your home.

 Reduce Your Out of Pocket Expenses to provide immediate cost savings:

 1.)
 Consider a “menu” approach to purchasing services.
-We have found log home owners often have a strong “hands- on” work ethic, and many enjoy being a part of the maintenance process.
-If this describes you, inquire about working alongside our crews to complete as much of the project as you feel competent to tackle.
-We have used this approach extensively, with owner involvement ranging from homeowners serving as crew members (where their labor reduced the project cost) to project teaming opportunities where we provided equipment, supplies and assistance in getting the job done.
+We have found log home owners often have a strong “hands-on” work ethic, and many enjoy being a part of the maintenance process.
+If this describes you, inquire about completing those portions of the project you feel competent to tackle yourself.
+This often can include deck staining, chink painting, sealant application or other tasks.

 2.)
 Schedule in advance.
 Like other contractors, our business is subject to seasonal variations and weather prevents us from offering some services year round.
 We can offer the best values to customers who allow us to efficiently schedule jobs to save on labor and material expenses.

 3.)
 Let us “coach” you.
 If you have adequate mechanical skills but lack specialized tools, materials or expertise, we can train you to do some repair and maintenance projects yourself.
 Caulking application, for example, is time intensive but requires a minimum of specialized equipment.
 We are often called to consult with homeowners to apply their handyman skills to these types of maintenance chores.